FACG5/eliteTeam-toDoApp/README.md

 * We learned how make TDD tests.

-* We Learned how write pure functions
+* We learned how write pure functions

-* We Learned how use DOM manipulation.
+* We learned how use DOM manipulation.

+* We learned How to Use Local Storage with JavaScript.

 ## Who are we?